mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The model
 ---------

-The example simulation features a Wifi and a WPAN network close to each other.
-The networks contain 802.11 and 802.15.4 hosts, respectively, which communicate in the 2.4 GHz band.
+The example simulation features a Wifi (802.11) and a WPAN (802.15.4) network close to each other.
+All nodes communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths, but the signal spectrums can overlap.
+In this showcase, we will configure the two networks to actually use overlapping channels.

 We simulate a scenario where the spectrums overlap to demonstrate the spectral coexistence of the two technologies.

 As the signal center frequencies and bandwidths of the two technologies are not identical, the dimensional analog model needs to be used.
+The dimensional analog model is able to represent signal strength in the function of frequency (as opposed to the scalar analog model, which only stores one center frequency and a bandwidth), so it is better suited for our study.

-The two technologies have to share a radio medium module.
+The two networks have to share a radio medium module.
+(If they used two separate medium modules, they would never interfere with each other.)
-Both 802.11 and 802.15.4 have their own dimensional radio medium module types, with slightly different parameterization by default.
-For simplicity, we use neither.
+Both 802.11 and 802.15.4 have their own dimensional radio medium module types, but they are actually both :ned:`RadioMedium`, just with different parameterizations.
-Instead, we use the more generic :ned:`RadioMedium` module, which is the base module that all radio medium modules extend (including :ned:`Ieee80211DimensionalRadioMedium` and :ned:`Ieee802154NarrowbandDimensionalRadioMedium`) by specifying its parameters.
-We configure this module so that the :ned:`Ieee80211DimensionalRadio` and :ned:`Ieee802154NarrowbandDimensionalRadio` modules can both use it.
+For our simulation, we use neither, but create a new specialization of :ned:`RadioMedium` so that it suits both technologies.

 The simulation uses the ``CoexistenceShowcase`` network, defined in :download:`CoexistenceShowcase.ned <../CoexistenceShowcase.ned>`: